MathiasReker/php-svg-optimizer/README.md

 }
 ```

-### Example parsing from a string and returning the content
+### Example parsing from a string and returning the content using default rules

 ```php
 <?php